AlonKellner/waloviz/doc/getting-started.rst

             apt-get install 'ffmpeg<7'

-|
+.. separator comment

-    If none of the ``ffmpeg`` installation options worked for you, follow `this Hostinger Tutorial <https://www.hostinger.com/tutorials/how-to-install-ffmpeg`_, make sure to install a version lower than 7.
+    If none of the ``ffmpeg`` installation options worked for you, follow `this Hostinger Tutorial <https://www.hostinger.com/tutorials/how-to-install-ffmpeg>`_, make sure to install a version lower than 7.

 | After ``ffmpeg`` is verified to be installed properly, we move on to python!
 | All we need to do is import ``waloviz`` and activate the extension: